theypsilon/Update_All_MiSTer/DEVELOPMENT.md

   - b.
 Optionally, ff you have a different password, write it on *mister.pw*
   - c.
 Run `./src/debug.sh` to send a runnable copy of Update All to */media/fat/update_all.sh*
   - d.
 Access your MiSTer via ssh, and run */media/fat/update_all.sh*
   - e.
-Optionally, if you want to run specific routines add the specific environment variable that is defined in the test routie of the update all service class.
+Optionally, if you want to run specific routines add the specific environment variable that is defined in the *_test_routine* of the *UpdateAllService* class.
   - f.
 Optionally, you may also export `DEBUG=true` or `BENCH=true` to get a more verbose output.
   - g.
 Alternativelly, instead of the step (c), you may run `./src/debug.sh run` to run the new build on MiSTer without having to ssh into it manually, thus skipping step (d).